 Voting Member (SGE): Helen Boucher, MD, FACP, FIDSA

-Helen W. Boucher MD FACP FIDSA; Director, Infectious Diseases Fellowship Program, Director, Heart Transplant and Ventricular Assist Device Infectious Diseases Program, Professor of Medicine, Tufts University School of Medicine, Division of Geographic Medicine and Infectious Diseases, Tufts Medical Center, Boston, MA
+Helen W. Boucher MD FACP FIDSA; Chief, Division of Geographic Medicine and Infectious Diseases, Director, Tufts Center for Integrated Management of Antimicrobial Resistance (CIMAR), Director, Heart Transplant and Ventricular Assist Device Infectious Diseases Program, Professor of Medicine, Division of Geographic Medicine and Infectious Diseases, Tufts Medical Center, Boston, MA

 Dr. Boucher's clinical interests include infections in immunocompromised patients and S. aureus infections.
 Her research interests focus on S. aureus and the development of new anti-infective agents.
 She is the author or coauthor of numerous abstracts, chapters and peer-reviewed articles, which have been published in such journals as The New England Journal of Medicine, Antimicrobial Agents and Chemotherapy, Clinical Infectious Diseases, and The Annals of Internal Medicine; she is Associate Editor of Antimicrobial Agents and Chemotherapy.

 She has been included in Best Doctors in America since 2009.
 In 2011, Dr. Boucher was elected Fellow and Member of the Board of Directors of the Infectious Diseases Society of America.
 In 2012, she was elected to the American Board of Internal Medicine Infectious Disease Exam Writing Committee and in 2014, to the American Board of Internal Medicine Infectious Diseases Subspecialty Board.